-On July 16, 1918, imprisoned Tsar Nicholas II, his wife, and their five children were awoken in the middle of the night and led down to a basement room.
+On July 16, 1918, imprisoned Czar Nicholas II, his wife, and their five children were awoken in the middle of the night and led down to a basement room.
 Bolshevik secret police stormed in, an order of execution was read aloud, and a storm of bullets fired toward the family.
 Nicholas and his wife died immediately, while his children were bludgeoned, stabbed and shot again and again until they finally were killed.
 Imperial Russia was now dead.

 That the end of the Russian Empire brought about by Russian Revolution also resulted in the former Emperor’s execution now feels like an inevitability.
 However, though his monarchy was overthrown, Nicholas and his family were related to many other royal families, thanks to Queen Victoria’s habit of arranging marriages for her offspring across Europe.

-In the 15 months from his abdication to his death, royal relations still in power debated if and how they should grant the family asylum, with many of the Romanov descendants believing King George V of England, the tsar’s cousin and grandfather of Queen Elizabeth II, could have saved them.
+In the 15 months from his abdication to his death, royal relations still in power debated if and how they should grant the family asylum, with many of the Romanov descendants believing King George V of England, the czar’s cousin and grandfather of Queen Elizabeth II, could have saved them.

 Would this have been a possibility, or were they doomed from the start?
 Here’s how the events unfolded leading up to their brutal deaths.